jguadagno/jguadagno.github.io/_posts/2020-06-14-speed-up-creating-code-with-live-templates-in-jetbrains-rider-or-resharper.md

   - Productivity
   - Unit Tests
 ---
-For the past few weekends, I’ve been working rebuilding a library I wrote to make it easier to use Azure Storage.
-I started this library about 4 or 5 years ago, and it did not have ‘true’ unit tests.
-I’m not going to talk about what makes a good unit test and what doesn’t.
+For the past few weekends, I've been working rebuilding a library I wrote to make it easier to use Azure Storage.
+I started this library about 4 or 5 years ago, and it did not have ‘true' unit tests.
+I'm not going to talk about what makes a good unit test and what doesn't.
 There are plenty of posts around that!
 I decided to rewrite all of the tests and move to [xUnit](https://xUnit.net).
 After creating about the 50th test or so, I noticed a pattern in the initial shell of the tests.
 Most of the tests looked like this.

 ```cs
 [Fact]